 You may make Transfer requests by telephone, fax and/or by Internet.
 Transfer requests received before 4:00 p.m.
-ET will be made on that day at that day's unit value.
+ET on days the New York Stock Exchange is open for business will be made on that day at that day's unit value.
 Those received after 4:00 p.m.
 ET will be made on the next business day we and the New York Stock Exchange are open for business, at that day's unit value.